radareorg/iaito/docs/source/building.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The easiest way, but not the one we recommend, is to simply run ``./build.sh`` from the root directory,
 and let the magic happen.
-The script will use ``qmake`` to build Cutter.
+The script will use ``qmake`` to build r2cutter.
 The ``build.sh`` script is meant to be deprecated and will be deleted in the future.

 If you want to manually use qmake, follow these steps: